syntasso/workshop/enhancing-a-promise/README.md

 <br/>
 <!-- end step marker -->

+Remember from before that a Promise consists of three parts:

+* `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md).
+* `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments. 📣&nbsp;&nbsp;&nbsp;**Here is where we will tell the Operator about the `costCentre` property**
+* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.

+So for this step we need to update `workerClusterResources` in the definiton of our Promise (`postgres-promise.yaml`).

 #### More about `workerClusterResources`

 In the Promise definition, you divide resources based on the idea of _baseline capabilities_ and _per-instance resources_.
 This section is focused on the _baseline capabilities_.